 In 2017 I began using chalk pastels as a means of improving my neuroplasticity.
 Creative processes encourage brain health and improve function.
 With the exception of some displays I created for an educational project at work, I had taken a few decades hiatus from drawing.

 Pastels let me pile and mix color.
 I like to use my fingers to move the pigments.
 Pastels are my first art love.

 In 2020 I began to paint.
 I do not use a paint brush.
-I use acrylics with a pallet knife, Q-tips, cotton balls, my finger, and sometimes a toothbrush.
+I use acrylics with a pallet knife, Q-tips, cotton balls, my finger, plastic wrap and sometimes a toothbrush.
 There is life in these paintings; a sense of excitement.
 They are what sprang from the canvas as I started pushing and layering colors.
-I did refer to a few photos here and their for guidance, but primarily, they are my own.
+I did refer to a few photos here and there for guidance, but primarily, they are my own.

 Why no paintbrush?
 I like to flex my resourcefulness muscle; to find more creative ways to do things.
 One day, when I finally use a paintbrush, it will probably feel like cheating.

 It has been a great challenge to release my need for hyper realism.
 Admittedly, I need to remind myself to let go with each painting.
 I have grown because of it.